 Sadly, Linda MacNish passed away in 2002.
 At that time, people asked if the theatre would continue without her.
 Lynne answered “It would not be right to her memory to do anything else”.

 Hundreds of performers and creative staffers and thousands of audience members have been through Mac-Haydn’s doors since the first show in 1969.
-We are looking forward to seeing many more in the years ahead as we make plans for our 50th Anniversary season and beyond.
+We are looking forward to seeing many more in the years ahead.

 When did the theatre start?